abpframework/abp/docs/en/Community-Articles/2022-09-18-Grpc-Demo-Part-2/POST.md

 In this second part, I will show how to consume the gRPC service from the Blazor WebAssembly application, using the gRPC-Web technology.

 This will be a short article, based on Microsoft's [gRPC-Web in ASP.NET Core gRPC apps](https://learn.microsoft.com/en-us/aspnet/core/grpc/grpcweb) and [Code-first gRPC services and clients with .NET](https://learn.microsoft.com/en-us/aspnet/core/grpc/code-first) documents.
 For more information, I suggest to check these documents.
-Let's get start...
+Let's get started...

 ## Configuring the Server Side